Skip to product information

 • Vintage: 1970's - 1980's

-• Details: A beautiful set of demitasse cups with their matching saucers from a very fine porcelain house, Colditz.
+• Details: A beautiful set of espresso cups with saucers from the fine porcelain house, Colditz.
 This set features multiple flowers primarily in Blue and Orange with golden wheat stalks.
 The saucers are rimmed with embossed half moons on the top border, could even be described as "little fish scales".
-The demitasse have the same scales border which gives them a really nice texture.
-Both pieces are stamped on the back with the Colditz "CP" logo plus "Made in German Democratic Republic".
-The saucer is numbered 84 and the cup is 47, we're guessing those are the mold numbers.
-Based on the back stamp, we were able to date these to between the 1970's to the 1980's.
-We don't know the name of this pattern, possible it was not named.
+The cup has the same scales on the border.
+Both pieces have the Colditz mark "CP" plus "Made in German Democratic Republic".
+The saucer is numbered 84 and the cup is 47, we're guessing those are mould numbers.
+Based on the mark, we are able to date these from the 1970's to the 1980's.
+We could not find the name of this pattern, possible it was not named.
 Excellent hostess gift, maybe add a bag of some wonderful espresso beans.
 We also carry the matching little creamer which is the perfect size for these demitasse.
-If you would like the two demitasse cups plus the creamer, (last photo), we offer a 10% discount for all 3 items.
+If you would like the two cups plus the creamer, (last photo), we offer a 10% discount for all 3 items.
 Please Contact Us for discount code.

 • Materials: Porcelain